Federated Concept-Based Models: Interpretable models with distributed supervision: Experimental Evaluation

 \textbf{Federated aggregation is necessary under statistical heterogeneity.} Comparing S-F-CMs to Localized isolates the effect of cross-client aggregation when the concept space is fixed.
-Across benchmarks, S-F-CMs improves task accuracy and coverage over localized training, showing that aggregating supervision and (for graph-based models) structure is essential to reconcile heterogeneous client information.
+Across benchmarks, S-F-CMs improve task accuracy and coverage over localized training, showing that aggregating supervision and, for graph-based models, structure is essential to reconcile client heterogeneity.

-\paragraph{But aggregation alone is insufficient under temporal non-stationarity; F-CMs close the gap.} Under temporal non-stationarity, late-arriving clients introduce additional supervision (and, for graph-based models, new dependencies), so a fixed architecture becomes mismatched to the evolving concept space.
-This is reflected by the gap between S-F-CMs and both Centralized and F-CMs.
-By continuously extending the global concept set and updating the dependency graph, F-CMs can \emph{adapt the shared architecture} and remain close to the centralized upper bound in task accuracy, while attaining near-$100\%$ coverage of task-relevant concepts.\footnote{The slight drop is due to imperfections in the aggregated graph, which can slightly affect the architecture.
-However, our analysis in Appendix~\ref{app:exp_details} indicates that it is largely invariant to such noise.} Appendix~\ref{app:concept_acc} further shows that concept accuracy of F-CMs remains comparable to centralized training.
+\textbf{Aggregation alone is insufficient under temporal non-stationarity; F-CMs close the gap.} Under temporal non-stationarity, late-arriving clients introduce additional supervision and, for graph-based models, new dependencies, making a fixed architecture increasingly mismatched to the evolving concept space.
+This is reflected by the gap between S-F-CMs and both Centralized and F-CMs, and is consistent with the weaker task accuracy of the external static FL baselines FedCBM and FCL.
+By extending the global concept set and updating the dependency graph, F-CMs adapt the shared architecture and remain close to the centralized bound in task accuracy, while attaining near-$100\%$ coverage of task-relevant concepts.

-Overall, these results show that realistic federations require both (i) federated graph aggregation to handle heterogeneity and (ii) structure-aware architecture adaptation to sustain performance and interpretability as the federation evolves.
+Overall, these results show that realistic federations require (i) graph aggregation to handle heterogeneity and (ii) architecture adaptation to sustain performances as the federation evolves.